Julius Beethoven Da Vinci

 - One of David D Friedman's 'story suggestions' involves a popular writer - he suggests Leslie Charteris or Mickey Spillane - who is actually an immortal storyteller who changes his identity every fifty years or so to avoid detection and whose critics would be shocked to hear that he was, among others, Geoffrey Chaucer and Homer.

 - Alan Moore has been Poseidon, Odin, and Rasputin.
-Don't believe me?
+Don't believe it?
 Look at a picture of him.

 - And the reason From Hell is so accurate?
 He is Jack the Ripper, too.
 He wrote the notes because he knew he would end up an author, and he'd want to write about himself.